 This zucchini ricotta tart is inspired by Ina Garten’s “Make It Ahead” cookbook.
 I say “inspired”, because I changed a lot of things in the original recipe, from crust to the filling, but I was truly inspired by the simplicity and beauty of the dish.

-There is nothing like a pie crust from scratch, but I opted to use frozen puff pastry for my tart.
-1. It’s effortless.
-2. It saves a lot of time.
-3. And it’s equally crispy and light!
+Sure, there’s nothing like a pie crust from scratch, but I opted to use frozen puff pastry.

 Hope you’re inspired by this beautiful tart.
 Thank you for reading!

 - 2 teaspoons salt

 - 1 tablespoon extra virgin olive oil